davestewart/better-fastmail/README.md

 ### From the web store

-Visit the [Chrome Web Store](https://chrome.google.com/webstore/category/extensions) and search for [Better FastMail](https://chrome.google.com/webstore/search/better%20fastmail), then click the "Add to Chrome" button.
+Visit the [Better FastMail](https://chrome.google.com/webstore/detail/better-fastmail/djjbcjbeiifedilgkohllahmnjlmcnmh) page on the [Chrome Web Store](https://chrome.google.com/webstore/category/extensions) then click the "Add to Chrome" button.

 ### From a local folder